koreo-dev/koreo.dev/docs/resource-function.md

 to run.

 The final option is to simply ignore any differences, this is done using `update.never`.
-In some cases this is the only option, in others the precise resource specification does not matter—only that it exists.
+In some cases this is the only option, and in others, the precise resource specification does not matter—only that it exists.

+### Compare Directives

 Some resource _controllers_ may update properties within the spec.
 Typically this is not an issue as the values should match what was provided.
 For